Lighting Up Both Ends of the Spectrum

 Meanwhile, Rallying ‘Round the Flat Six

 After being briefed on the Taycan, Dr. Porsche might enjoy a presentation on Porsche’s plans to return to rallying in 2020.
-The company had shown a concept of the 718 Cayman GT4 Clubsport to comply with the FIA R-GT regulations, and has now confirmed it will build cars based on the new-gen GT4 Clubsport unveiled at the start of the year.
+The company had shown a concept of the 718 Cayman GT4 Clubsport to comply with the FIA R-GT regulations.
+Further, it has now confirmed it will build cars based on the new-gen GT4 Clubsport unveiled at the start of the year.

 The new customer racer, designed for the GT4 series as well as club sport and track-day events, is powered by a 425-horsepower, 3.8-liter flat-six engine rather than the turbocharged four-cylinder used in Cayman production models.
 Still, Porsche says that “close affinity to the production car” will yield “comparatively low operating cost” for rally teams.